wow-rp-addons/LibRPMedia/README.md

 Returns the file ID associated with a given name or file path.

-If using a file name, this will usually match that of a sound kit name as present within the internal client databases, eg. `zone-cursedlandfelwoodfurbolg_1`.
+If using a file name, this will usually match that of a soundkit name as present within the internal client databases, eg. `zone-cursedlandfelwoodfurbolg_1`.

 If using a file path, the database only includes entries for files within the `sound/music` directory tree.
 The file path should omit the `sound/music/` prefix, as well as the file extension (`.mp3`).